CfSOtago/GREENGrid/analysis/demandResponse/heatPumpProfileAnalysis.md

 If you wish to use any of the material from this report please cite as:

- * Dortans, C. (2018) Technical Potential of Demand Response: Heat Pump Analysis, [Centre for Sustainability](http://www.otago.ac.nz/centre-sustainability/), University of Otago: Dunedin.
+ * Dortans, C. (2018) Technical Potential of Demand Response: Heat Pump Analysis, [Centre for Sustainability](http://www.otago.ac.nz/centre-sustainability/), University of Otago: Dunedin, New Zealand.

 This work is (c) 2018 the University of Southampton.